stackitcloud/terraform-provider-stackit/docs/data-sources/vpc_routing_table_static_route.md

 subcategory: ""
 description: |-
   VPC Routing table static route datasource schema.
 Must have a region specified in the provider configuration.
-  ~> This datasource is part of the vpc experiment and is likely going to undergo significant changes or be removed in the future.
+  ~> This datasource is part of the experimental feature vpc and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.
 ---

 # stackit_vpc_routing_table_static_route (Data Source)

 VPC Routing table static route datasource schema.
 Must have a `region` specified in the provider configuration.

-~> This datasource is part of the vpc experiment and is likely going to undergo significant changes or be removed in the future.
+~> This datasource is part of the experimental feature vpc and is likely going to undergo significant changes or be removed in the future.
 Use it at your own discretion.